C.H.U.D.: Reception

+Critical response

-Rotten Tomatoes, a review aggregator, reports a 43% approval rating based on 49 reviews.
+Rotten Tomatoes, a review aggregator, reports a 44% approval rating based on 50 reviews.
 The consensus summarizes: "It has its fair share of goopy B-movie thrills and unexpectedly pointed social commentary, but C.H.U.D. ultimately emerges from its cinematic sewer as a narratively slack and inconsistent creature feature."
+Metacritic, which uses a weighted average, assigned the a score of 57 out of 100, based on 4 critics, indicating "mixed or average" reviews.

 Lawrence Van Gelder from The New York Times stated in his review for the film, "C.H.U.D. makes no pretension toward serious thesis about government or the environment.
 It is meant to be light commercial entertainment, and in the category of horror films it stands as a praiseworthy effort".
 Keith Phipps of The A.V.
 Club wrote, "Perfect for bleary-eyed late-night viewing and pretty much unwatchable at any other hour."
 Patrick Naugle of DVD Verdict called it a fun film that focuses more on entertainment than deeper issues.
 Joshua Rothkopf of Time Out New York included it in Time Outs list of best New York-set films, calling it "more funny than scary".
 Bloody Disgusting rated it 4.5/5 stars and called it "definitely one of b-movies best kept secrets".

-It won Best Fantasy Film at Brussels International Festival of Fantasy Film in 1985.